jkchuong/Raindrops/README.md

   ### Approach

 **Approach 1 - Normal Method:** The normal method is the first method written that takes a simplistic approach.
-It first checks whether the the input is 0 or divisible by 3, 5, or 7.
-If the value is not 0 and divisible by 3, 5, or 7, then the method continues and concatenates the string outputs for each factor.
+It first initialises an empty string, then checks whether the input is divisible by 3, 5, or 7.
+If the input value is 0 or the resulting string is empty, then it output the input value, else it outputs a non-empty string.

-**Approach 2 - Condensed Method:** The condensed method is identical to the first method except that it uses a for loop instead of multiple if statements which allows for easier scalability.
+**Approach 2 - Condensed Method:** The condensed method is identical to the first method except that it uses a for loop and a dictionary instead of multiple if statements which allows for easier scalability.

 **Approach 3 - Prime Factorization:** The prime factorization method first checks if the value is 0, and returns 0 if it is.
 If not, it runs through a for loop that obtains its unique prime factors  by using a HashSet.
 It then outputs a string depending on whether the set contains 3, 5, or 7.